Paul Vario: Imprisonment and rise to power

+During the next years Vario continued expanding his criminal operations.
+In 1965, mobster Jake Columbo died, and Vario quickly took control of his illegal gambling operations in the Cedarhurst and Inwood sections of Long Island.
+In late 1965, Long Island officials arrested Vario along with eight others and charged them with controlling a gambling ring.
+Vario was charged with not providing a federal gambling stamp in a Brooklyn federal court in February 1966.
+Months later, in June 1966, Nassau County officials arrested Vario and seventeen others and charged them with running a bookmaking operation.

-Vario was also involved in legitimate businesses that included a flower shop, a bar, a restaurant and a taxi stand.
-Vario would also use these business locations to conduct his illegal rackets.
-At his height, Vario was earning an estimated $25,000 a day for all these illegal rackets.
+Vario was also involved in legitimate businesses that included a flower shop, a bar, a restaurant, and a taxi stand.
+One of his businesses, Vario's Bargain Auto Parts Inc., located at 5702 Avenue D, is where Vario conducted illegal business with his associates.
+At his height, Vario was earning an estimated $25,000 a day from his illegal activities.
 According to Hill, Vario once told him that he had stashed $1 million in a single vault.
-During this period, Vario also served as a unofficial consigliere to Lucchese boss Carmine Tramunti.
+During this period, Vario also served as an unofficial consigliere to Lucchese boss Carmine Tramunti.

 Prosecution and prison

 In 1970, Vario was cited for contempt of court and was sent to the Nassau County Correctional Facility on Long Island for seven months.

+In 1971, the Geffken family sold the Geffken's bar and property to Paul Vario's friend Peter Abinanti for $40,000.

 On April 7, 1972, law enforcement placed an electronic listening device inside Vario's trailer at the junkyard and started gathering evidence against him.
 In addition, a police detective wearing a listening device started visiting the trailer.
 Vario was convinced the policeman was corrupt and soon started offering him bribes.
 The entire surveillance operation lasted about six months.

 In October 1972, police raided Vario's junkyard in Canarsie.
 On November 1, 1972, Vario was indicted on charges of tampering with a witness.
 He had allegedly advised Frank Heitman, a convicted gambler, to flee to Florida to avoid testifying to a grand jury in Nassau County.
 To arrest Vario, police had to chase his car for 20 minutes through the streets of Brooklyn before he finally stopped for them.
 On November 21, 1972, Vario was indicted on insurance fraud charges.
 He and several co-conspirators had stripped a boat of its equipment, sunk it, and then filed a $7,000 insurance claim.
 On December 7, 1972, Vario was indicted on charges that included attempting to bribe the officer at the trailer.
 Also in December 1972, Vario pleaded guilty to drunken driving and received probation.
 However, Vario violated probation in early 1973 and was in jail by February 1973.

 On February 9, 1973, Vario was convicted on tax evasion charges.
 On April 6, 1973, Vario was sentenced to six years in federal prison for the tax evasion conviction.

 Vario was sent to the federal prison located in Lewisburg, Pennsylvania.
 While in prison, Vario was part of the infamous "Mafia row" of prisoners.